Variant-driven multi-wave pattern of COVID-19 via a Machine Learning analysis of spike protein mutations: Author contributions statement

 \section{Author contributions statement}

 This work has been designed and performed conjointly and equally by all the authors.
-In particular: AdH, SV, AG and FC have developed the Machine Learning algorithm and analysed the spike protein sequencing data; CC has collected and analysed the clade and variant of concern data from GISAID; GC, CC, SH and FS have developed the theoretical framework.
+In particular: AdH, SV, AG and FC have developed the Machine Learning algorithm and analysed the spike protein sequencing data; AC and MLC contributed in the analysis of the spike protein diversification; CC has collected and analysed the clade and variant of concern data from GISAID; GC, CC, SH and FS have developed the theoretical framework.
 All authors have equally contributed to the writing of the text.